 Sipadan & Mabul Diving – Five Days

-The main reason we’re here in Sabah is to dive Sipadan!
+The main reason we were in Sabah was to dive Sipadan!
 It’s one of the top ten dive locations in the world, so we were anxious to see if it lived up to the hype.

 Diving here can be an expensive trip, and shopping around can be time-consuming and exhausting.
 Lucky for you we’ve done that for you!

-Usually, you’ll need a night in Semporna, closest airport Tawau (a two-hour bus ride).
+Usually, you’ll need a night in Semporna, the closest airport is Tawau (a two-hour bus ride).
 Semporna is an unassuming stop before heading off to your chosen island.
 It’s not cheap for what you get here, but we recommend a stay at Sipadan Inn, which now has three hotels (£25).